'American Idol' vs. 'The Voice': Singing Shows Are Waging War

 ABC, the network reviving American Idol, is apparently looking to announce the full lineup of new judges on May 16.
 This is ABC’s day for upfronts, the annual television event where networks hype up their new shows and reflect on the success of the previous TV season.

-Both Clarkson and Hudson have been advisers on The Voice prior to this official announcement, in Season 2 and 3, respectively.
+Both Clarkson and Hudson had been advisers on The Voice prior to this official announcement; in Season 2 and 3, respectively.
 Hudson also joined The Voice U.K. as a coach earlier this year and went on to win with one of her singers.
-As for their American Idol experience, Clarkson is remembered as the first-ever champion and has found continued acclaim in pop music, and while Hudson did not win in Season 3, she went on to have great success in show business herself, winning an Oscar, a Golden Globe and more for Dreamgirls, her film debut.
+As for their American Idol experience, Clarkson is remembered as the first-ever champion and has found continued acclaim in pop music.
+While Hudson did not win in Season 3, she went on to have great success in show business herself, winning an Oscar, a Golden Globe and more for Dreamgirls, her film debut.

-Hudson is joining coaches Adam Levine, Blake Shelton and Miley Cyrus in Season 13, while Clarkson will be coaching alongside Levine and Shelton and a yet-to-be-named fourth coach.
+Hudson is joining coaches Adam Levine, Blake Shelton, and Miley Cyrus in Season 13, while Clarkson will be coaching alongside Levine and Shelton and a yet-to-be-named fourth coach.
 Hudson and Clarkson have both expressed their excitement over joining The Voice in the coming TV season.

 Let’s do this #TeamJHud!!
 See you in the fall @adamlevine @MileyCyrus & @blakeshelton! #TheVoice pic.twitter.com/QYs3IazxGD